Can Children Express Preference in Ohio Custody Proceedings?

 This article provides explains how a child's preference impacts custody proceedings in Ohio.
 If you have questions after reading this article, please contact a local family law attorney for advice.

-Ohio courts don't grant "custody"; instead a judge will "allocate parental rights and responsibilities for the care of children".
+Ohio laws don't use the term "custody."
+But the language they do use, such as "parental rights and responsibilities," essentially means the same thing as what's traditionally known as legal and physical custody.
 Just like other states, an Ohio custody order will set forth a parenting time schedule and each parent's rights to make major decisions on the child's behalf.

-Parents can reach their own parenting time agreements through mediation or on their own.
-When parents can't agree, a judge will resolve custody at trial.
-Regardless, of who decides custody, a child's best interests will control the outcome of your case.
+Parents can reach their own parenting agreements through mediation or on their own, but they'll need to submit their agreement for a judge's approval.
+When they can't agree, a judge will resolve custody at trial.
+Either way, a child's best interests will control the outcome of your case.

 A child's preference can also result in someone other than the parent receiving custody.
 In another case, a 17 year-old girl stated that she wanted to stay with her aunt and uncle (with whom she had lived since she was five years old).
 Although the court was not required to follow the 17 year-old's request, her wishes were given serious consideration because of her age, intelligence, and maturity.